 In Hope For All, Gerry writes about ten “anchors” or ten reasons why God gives hope to all humanity.
 The seventh reason for that hope given all humanity by God is what I will be presenting in this teaching—to supplement what Gerry has written about our Heavenly Father.

-One thing I do know about Gerry is that he has a deep and abiding respect for the Bible, God’s written revelation of Himself to humankind.
+One thing I do know about Gerry is that he has a deep and abiding respect for the Bible, God’s complete, final, written revelation of Himself to humankind.
 Gerry believes—as I do—that the Bible is the written Word of God.
 Gerry knows many principles of Bible study, one of them being that all topics or subjects in the Bible always have one specific verse, chapter, reference, or passage that summarizes or encapsulates that particular topic or subject.

 Concerning the subject of God as our Father, Gerry has often referred to Matthew 7: 9 – 11 as being a pivotal reference in understanding our Heavenly Father’s basic character and nature: “Do you know of any parent who would give his hungry child, who asked for food, a plate of rocks instead?
 Or when asked for a piece of fish, what parent would offer his child a snake instead?
 If you, imperfect as you are, know how to lovingly take care of your children and give them what’s best, how much more ready is your heavenly Father to give wonderful gifts to those who ask him?”
 (The Passion Translation)